Azure/SimuLand/3_simulate_detect/credential-access/exportADFSDKMMasterKeyFromDC.md

 ![](../../resources/images/simulate_detect/credential-access/exportADFSTokenSigningCertificate/2021-05-19_21_create_sacl.png)

-Once the audit rule is enabled, run any of the previous LDAP search queries from the previous section to access the AD FS DKM master key and trigger the audit rule.
-Run the queries from the `ADFS01` server.
+Once the audit rule is enabled, run any of the previous LDAP search queries from the previous section to trigger the audit rule.
+You can run the queries from the `ADFS01` server.
 You will see `Windows Security Event ID 4662` in the Domain Controller:

 ![](../../resources/images/simulate_detect/credential-access/exportADFSTokenSigningCertificate/2021-05-19_22_dc_event_4662.png)